Lunarequest/myblog/content/post/migrating_to_a_custom_webserver.md

 Here's a short list of things I have here that I need to implement.

 - [ ] tags
-- [ ] working about page(I know I need to add itm, but I keep forgetting :D )
+- [ ] working about page(I know I need to add it, but I keep forgetting :D )
 - [ ] contact form

 Yup.
 I've implemented most of what I have on this blog.
 I'm close to being able to replace it but not quite there.
 At this point, I do need to start testing it and making it blow up.
 The more issues I find while deploying it in a development env is more bugs fixed before production.